 You can also camp at Garden Key, but come very well prepared.
 There is a small primitive campground not far from the public dock with 11 individual campsites, most of which are only able to accommodate a two-person tent.
 They are available on a first-come, first-serve basis.
 Each campsite has a picnic table and grill and campers must bring all supplies with them, including a tent, freshwater, ice, and food.
 Like with most campgrounds, you have to carry out all your trash with you once you leave.

 You will not be permitted to start a fire at the campsite.
 The only fire allowed is grilling with charcoal or propane.
 However, in order to transport a gas grill to the park, you’ll have to arrive on a personal vessel.
 The ferry service does not allow passengers to bring propane bottles onboard.

 There are only two ways you’ll be able to transport your gear to the island, either through the ferry or a private boat.
 If you do use the ferry, you will have to make a reservation with the company ahead of time as they have limited spots for campers and their gear on board.

 Once you’re there and settled, you’ll enjoy one of the most peaceful nights ever.
 If you’re lucky, you’ll have clear skies which are perfect for stargazing.

 For history buffs, the real attraction is Fort Jefferson, which was originally built as a military fortification and was later also used as a prison for Union deserters.

-One of its most famous prisoners was Dr. Samuel Mudd, the physician who set John Wilkes Booth’s broken leg.
+The most famous prisoner at the fort was Dr. Samuel Mudd, the physician who set John Wilkes Booth’s broken leg after he shot Abraham Lincoln.
 Visitors can see parts of the fort where he was imprisoned.
-Though the fort was never really finished, it spans 16 acres, making it the largest brick masonry structure in the U.S.
+Though the fort was never really finished, it spans 16 acres, making it the largest brick masonry structure in North America.

 Like in Florida, there are really only two weather seasons: winter and summer.
 The best time to visit is during the “summer” time, which runs from May to October.